kgingras/blog/_posts/2015-2-13-Getting-Started-Yeoman.md

 - code
 ---

-**Too many precious hours have been spent struggling to set up something simple.** With the tools available to web developers today, building something from scratch is almost stubborn.
+**At hackathons, too many precious hours are spent by many struggling to set up something simple.** With the tools available to web developers today, building something from scratch is almost stubborn.
 Instead of building your idea from scratch, you can save a **large** amount of time and mold an already well made app into your idea.

 **Yeoman** does just this.
 It builds a well made application for you to mold into the app that you want.
 Let's go through how easy it is to setup a simple angular application.
 Yeoman actually does way more than just set up an app.
 When you finish this tutorial you will have a very stable development environment complete with automated server reloads and testing already setup.
 Pretty sweet right?